adityasaky/gittuf-ndss-eval/README.md

 The original developer then goes back and overwrites the first commit with a malicious edit.
 The other user attempts to pull the changes, but is warned by git that there is a mismatch.
-The user overrides the warning, but upon pulling the RSL, gittuf raises an alarm that the RSL entry that they have does not match the overwritten commit that has been recently pulled.
+The user overrides the warning, but upon pulling the RSL, git raises an alarm that the RSL entry that there has been a divergence in the RSL history.

 ### Experiment 4